 The CMYK color system has become a popular choice for packaging as it consumes lesser ink overall compared to RGB.

-Custom packaging is still efficient with offset printing, flexo printing, and digital printing using CMYK, as the RGB color code results in a print output different from what you see on the screen.
+Custom packaging is still efficient with offset printing, flexo printing, and digital printing using CMYK, as the RGB color space results in a print output different from what you see on the screen.
 This is owing to the fact that several colors possible with RGB cannot be reproduced by the CMYK system.

 It is therefore recommended that you convert your custom packaging image from RGB to CMYK using the graphics software, check if you would be happy with the result and then go ahead with the custom printing job.
-If you aren’t happy, you can make the necessary changes.
+If you aren’t satisfied, you can make the necessary changes.
 Alternatively, you could work with the CMYK color system right from the start.